petahz/airports-distance/README.md

 From there, I, while doing a lot of reading on above technologies, put together AirportDistance and AirportDistanceResults components, and set up action-creators and reducers for setting airport model values and distance in Redux.

+I used material-ui for an autocomplete dropdown, and google-maps-react, which I had to dig into the source code for to figure out what props I can pass in to have it show the way I wanted.
+There is a simple server-side endpoint used to hit the Airport API and fetch the distance between two airports.

-Even though there was no time limit, working full-time, I wanted to complete it in a weekend and get to a working implementation quickly.
+Even though there was no time limit, as I am working full-time, I wanted to complete it in a weekend and get to a working implementation quickly.
 I would be happy to make any updates one would like to see.

 Future possibilities:
 - Add airport codes to names to allow for typing in and searching on code and name.